+The shareholders of the Company had at the 40th AGM held on August 5, 2024, approved Material Related Party transactions of the Company with Honeywell International Inc. ("HII") and with Honeywell Measurex (Ireland) Limited ("HMIL") respectively, for FY 2024-25.

-Details of the proposed MRPTs of the Company with Honeywell International Inc. ("HII") and with Honeywell Measurex (Ireland) Limited ("HMIL"), including the information required to be disclosed in the Explanatory Statement pursuant to the SEBI Master Circular No. SEBI/HO/CFD/PoD2/CIR/P/2023/120 dated July 11, 2023 read with SEBI Circular No. SEBI/HO/CFD/CMD1/CIR/P/2021/662 dated November 22, 2021, are as follows:
+During FY 2025-26, the Company is proposed to enter into Material Related Party transactions with HII, HMIL and Honeywell Middle East BV ("HMEBV").
+Details of the proposed MRPTs of the Company with HII, HMIL and HMEBV, including the information required to be disclosed in the Explanatory Statement pursuant to the SEBI Master Circular No. SEBI/HO/CFD/PoD2/CIR/P/0155 dated November 11, 2024, are as follows: